Château Pavie Macquin Saint-Emilion 2019 - 1er Grand Cru Classé B

 Wine rated (2020 guide) 99/100

 A clean sweep for the Thienpont trio in 2019.
 If Larcis is the stone and Beauséjour HDL is the earth, Pavie Macquin is the sky.
-The nose reveals a sensual, seductive character—dare we say sexy.
-The extravagant, almost oriental fruit, with notes of spice and noble wood, is enhanced by an airy, musky touch.
+The nose reveals a sensual, seductive character—dare we say sexy?
+The extravagant, almost oriental fruit, along with notes of spice and fine oak, are enhanced by an airy, musky touch.
 The palate is taut and vibrant.
-This is a perfectly ripe wine with velvety tannins, propelled by incredible energy and a vertical structure.
-It is the terroir in all its splendor, with a dynamic, racy signature and incredible energy.
+This is a wine at its absolute peak, with velvety tannins propelled by incredible energy and a structure that is entirely vertical.
+It is the terroir in all its splendor, with a dynamic, racy signature and wild energy.
 Immense.

 Vert de Vin